 In 2007, the first HSTP Plans were developed for Regions 1 and 3.
 These plans set the initial groundwork for the HSTP Program.
 These plans focused on strategies to develop and guide the HSTP process.
 They outlined some of the activities that transit systems wished to pursue.
-It is now 2012 and 5 years since the first plan were developed.
-Updated HSTP Plans are available for download at the bottom of this page.The new HSTP Plans contain many of the same elements as the first plans.
-In addition to the prior plans, the updated plans contain some strategies that transit systems are enacting to create better customer service and increase ridership.
+These plans contain many of the same elements as the first plans.
+In addition to the prior plans, these contain some strategies that transit systems are enacting to create better customer service and increase ridership.
 Gaps and needs are identified as well as possible solutions to these issues.
-These plans present a roadmap of possible solutions to the many problems that people face with regard to personal mobility.
+These plans present a road-map of possible solutions to the many problems that people face with regard to personal mobility.

 on Your Mind...